xyst/writings/explain-leetcode.md

 Ongoing.

-## Tricks applied so far
+## Trophies

 - Basic data structures
 - Decompose a thing into smaller things
 - Do it incrementally
-- Induction, build on top of a simpler problem
+- Induction, build on top of a lesser problem
 - Remove the trivial
 - Sorting
 - Try basic examples